Want to Lose Your Weight? Add a Breakfast of Oats in Your Diet

 Hello!

-- Oats are whole grains and maybe a part of a proper diet.
-One-half cup of rolled oats that have been cooked in water contains the following nutrients: 2 g of dietary fiber, 3 g of protein, 0 grams of sugars and this is the best thing.
-Oats also contain 2 percent of calcium and 6 percent of iron.
-They are low in calories and have only 1.5 g of fat.
+- Oats are whole grains that fit well into a balanced diet.
+A ½-cup serving of rolled oats cooked in water delivers 2 g of dietary fiber, 3 g of protein, and 0 g of sugar.
+It also provides 2 % of the daily value for calcium and 6 % for iron, while remaining low in calories and containing just 1.5 g of fat.

 Don’t Skip Breakfast